This review appears in The Washington Post’s 2017 Fall Dining Guide as No. 6 on Tom’s Top 10.

 Sound check: 80 decibels / Must speak with raised voice.

 The Top 10:

-The following review appeared in The Washington Post’s 2016 Spring Dining Guide as No. 4 on a list of the year’s 10 best new restaurants.
+The following review appeared in The Washington Post’s 2016 Spring Dining Guide.

 Bad news about Bad Saint: The Columbia Heights restaurant doesn’t take reservations for its 24 seats, meaning diners have to get in line early for the chance to explore the Filipino menu by chef Tom Cunanan.
 But what a ride once you’re in!
 Shrimp fritters spiky with shredded vegetables are by turns sweet, funky and loud.
 Chicken marinated in cane vinegar, bay leaf and garlic and finished with fresh grilled coconut might be described by a server as “life-changing.”
 All I know is, I scraped the bowl clean and couldn’t wait to do so again.
 In a word, the food here is bold.
 And bodacious.
 With luck, you’ll be squeezed into a booth rather than against a ledge, or better yet, at one of three seats facing the fire show of a tiny open kitchen.

 The following review was originally published Jan.
 6, 2016.

 Bad Saint review: A Filipino restaurant packs big tastes into a small package